 What Are the Symptoms of OCPD?

-to share or delegate work for fear it “won’t be done right
+to share or delegate work because of a fear it won’t be done right

-sense of righteousness about the way things “should be done”
+sense of righteousness about the way things should be done

 How Is OCPD Treated?